-Talk is Cheap: Notes
+Talk is Cheap: Notes, Lyrics, & Visuals

-Talk is Cheap was initially written and recorded prior to Incantation.
-But by the time I was done with the latter, I knew I wanted to reimagine Talk is Cheap, so I did.
-More than just a breakup record, it's an expression of an overwhelming amount of anger.
-Prior to the events that catalyzed the songs, I had struggled with chronic depression since childhood.
-To get to a point of cathartic anger required moving past the lifelong habitual internalization of emotions that depression fostered.
-However, I didn't want the outpouring of these emotions to feel or sound like a black hole.
-After all, anger can be crippling and can put you at odds with yourself and those around you.
-But rather than just sublimating them into a more acceptable or palatable version, I needed to fully experience and express the difficult feelings and not skip the step.
-So I chose to create a musical backdrop that could act as a productive contrast to the lyrics and weight of the songs.
-In this way, I could pour a lot of dark emotions into a euphoric and ebullient wall of sound to offset any nihilism.
-Bowed guitar, layered backing vocals, synths, and urgent and dynamic drums were all part of the idea to create a record that was full of kinetic energy.
-Some of my favorite influences can be found referenced here....Catherine Wheel, Cocteau Twins, Belly, early Radiohead.
-(You can't possibly know how much I wish I had written Swamp Thing by The Chameleons UK).
+Talk is Cheap was written and (initially) recorded prior to Incantation.
+But by the time I was done with the latter, I wanted to reimagine Talk is Cheap, so I did.
+It's an expression of overwhelming anger.
+Arriving at cathartic anger required moving past habitual internalization of emotions that depression fosters.
+But I didn't want it to sound like a black hole.
+So I created a musical backdrop that could act as a productive contrast.
+Euphoric sounds to offset nihilism.
+Bowed guitar, layered backing vocals, synths, and urgent rhythms: a kinetic energy.
+Some of my favorite influences were referenced ...
+Catherine Wheel, Cocteau Twins, Belly, early Radiohead, Swamp Thing by The Chameleons UK.

 "Could I invent myself as anyone?"
 The question is posed in I've Got One.
 By the midpoint Verb, having capitulated to the need for growth and change, we've committed to this tightrope walk and are "half across the canyon" but "walking blind".
 By Lazy Heart, we're "coming out of the thick of things" with a clarity of thought and perspective.
 The penultimate song, The Unreliable Narrator, describes that moment of breaking the fourth wall of a narrative that is no longer useful or honest.
 Once you jump off the page of a story, things become more of a choose-your-own adventure.
-Here, the character presses fast forward to the Epilogue and writes an ending more suited and aligned with both the chapter she's closing and the new one she's about to open.
-What began with the acknowledgement that pretzeling the self into a two-dimensional character is exhausting and limiting ("it’s a brutal shape, I'd watch you prune my vine" from Talk is Cheap) concludes with an understanding that the ability to adapt doesn't mean you always should (in Epilogue).
+Here, the character presses fast forward to the Epilogue and writes an ending more suited and aligned with both the chapter that's closing and the new one about to open.
+What began with the acknowledgment that pretzeling the self into a two-dimensional character is exhausting and limiting ("it’s a brutal shape, I'd watch you prune my vine" from Talk is Cheap) concludes with an understanding that the ability to adapt doesn't mean you always should (in Epilogue).
 At every moment, we author our lives within the parameters of what we can control.
-Evaluate whether to stick it out or if it's time to move on.
+Evaluate whether to stick it out, or if it's time to move on.

-... but on the other hand, the insanity of our world frequently reminds me of the lyrics "the world is such a simple place of supply and demand; every god has a fanboy, and there’s an ass for every seat" from An Ass For Every Seat, lines that are generally a point of defiant pride for me.
+... but on the other hand, the insanity of our world frequently reminds me of the lyrics "the world is such a simple place of supply and demand; every god has a fanboy, and there’s an ass for every seat" (from An Ass For Every Seat), lines that are generally a point of defiant pride for me.
 So who knows.
 Perspectives change.